10 No Fail Activities for People with Dementia

-Everyday activities can become too difficult for older adults with Alzheimer’s disease or dementia.
+Everyday activities can become too complex for older adults with Alzheimer’s disease or dementia.

-But, like all of us, they still have the need to feel successful.
+But, like all of us, they still need to feel successful.

 That’s why failure-free activities for people with dementia are so important – they’ll always be successful, no matter what.